aws-powertools/powertools-lambda-python/docs/index.md

 | [aws-lambda-powertools-python-layer](https://serverlessrepo.aws.amazon.com/applications/eu-west-1/057560766410/aws-lambda-powertools-python-layer) | [arn:aws:serverlessrepo:eu-west-1:057560766410:applications/aws-lambda-powertools-python-layer](#){: .copyMe} :clipboard: | Core dependencies only; sufficient for nearly all utilities.
 | [aws-lambda-powertools-python-layer-extras](https://serverlessrepo.aws.amazon.com/applications/eu-west-1/057560766410/aws-lambda-powertools-python-layer-extras) | [arn:aws:serverlessrepo:eu-west-1:057560766410:applications/aws-lambda-powertools-python-layer-extras](#){: .copyMe} :clipboard: | Core plus extra dependencies such as `pydantic` that is required by `parser` utility.

-!!! warning
+???+ warning
     **Layer-extras** does not support Python 3.6 runtime.
 This layer also includes all extra dependencies: `22.4MB zipped`, `~155MB unzipped`.

-!!! tip "You can create a shared Lambda Layers stack and make this along with other account level layers stack."
+!!! tip "Tip: You can create a shared Lambda Layers stack and make this along with other account level layers stack."

 If using SAM, you can include this SAR App as part of your shared Layers stack, and lock to a specific semantic version.
 Once deployed, it'll be available across the account this is deployed to.